rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-cli.md

 - Use SSH or Telnet on a management host that is remotely connected to a controller module network port through a LAN.
 - Use a serial cable to establish a serial connection from a computer to the CLI port on a controller module.
 Refer back to the [controller module rear panel diagram](#controller-module-4-port-fciscsi) for the location of the CLI ports.

-If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, you must set an IP addresses for each network port using the CLI.
+!!! note

-1. Obtain an IP address, subnet mask and gateway from your network administrator.
+    If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, you must set IP addresses for each network port using the CLI.
+The sections below cover doing so via [DHCP](../powervault-me4/me4-cli.md#set-the-network-port-ip-addresses-via-dhcp) or [statically](../powervault-me4/me4-cli.md#set-the-network-port-ip-addresses-statically).

-2. Connect a 3.5mm/DB9 serial cable from a host computer with a serial port to the 3.5mm stereo plug CLI port on controller A. Alternatively, connect a generic mini-USB cable from a host computer to the USB CLI port on controller A.
+1. Connect a 3.5mm/DB9 serial cable from a host computer with a serial port to the 3.5mm stereo plug CLI port on controller A. Alternatively, connect a generic mini-USB cable from a host computer to the USB CLI port on controller A.
-3. Start a terminal emulator configured to use the following display and connection settings:
+2. Start a terminal emulator configured to use the following display and connection settings:
     1. Display Settings:
           - **Terminal emulation mode** - VT-100 or ANSI (for color support)
           - **Font** - Terminal